Table of Contents

 - Click the

-button;- Specify the
+Create distributionbutton;- Specify the

-;- Select the appropriate Amazon S3 bucket from the list (in our case,
+Origin Domain;- Select the appropriate Amazon S3 bucket from the list (in our case,

 - Select the appropriate Amazon S3 bucket from the list (in our case,